DedekDDK/PMLWriteup/codebook.md

 This "training" dataset was split into real train and test datasets, with p=3/4.
 All columns containing NAs were removed, so resulting number of columns in the training set was 91 (incl. classe).

-Using train function, the prediction model was calculated, using defaults - Random Forest option, with default boosting for cross-validation, to select best prediction model.
+Using train function, the prediction model was calculated, using defaults - Random Forest option, with default bootstrapping (25 reps) for cross-validation, to select best prediction model.

-Accuracy of the predictor on Training data is:
+Accuracy of the predictor model is 0.996, Kappa 0.995

-Accurace of the predictor on Testing data is:
+Accuracy of the predictor on Training data is: 1.0 Accurace of the predictor on Testing data is: 0.9969

 Resulting predictor was used to predict data in the file pml-testing.csv, which was provided without classe value.
 These predicted values are to be submitted in the form of 20 separate files, according the result vector.